reown-com/appkit/readme.md

 9. Draft a new release in GitHub and create new tag
 10. Click on `Generate Change` and only leave the link with difference.
 Paste in your changelog from PR.
 11. Check `Set as the last release` and publish release.
-12. Update Web3Modal for https://web3modal.com/ (https://github.com/WalletConnect/www-web3modal) and create a PR
+12. Update AppKit for https://appkit.com/ (https://github.com/WalletConnect/www-appkit) and create a PR
-13. Update Web3Modal for https://app.web3inbox.com (https://github.com/WalletConnect/web3inbox) and create a PR
+13. Update AppKit for https://app.web3inbox.com (https://github.com/WalletConnect/web3inbox) and create a PR

 ### Running tests